 J.D. students can now enroll in the joint Certificate Program in Workplace Litigation and Alternative Dispute Resolution, allowing students to market themselves to potential employers as well-versed in the highly complementary areas of litigation, ADR and labor and employment law.

 J.D.
-Certificate Program in Litigation & Alternative Dispute Resolution
+Certificate Program in Litigation & Alternative Dispute Resolution (LADR)

-For students who aspire to become litigators or mediators, IIT Chicago-Kent's Certificate Program in Litigation and Alternative Dispute Resolution (LADR) combines trial skills training, negotiation and mediation within a rigorous clinical curriculum.
-The clinical education piece of this innovative program is based in the Law Offices of Chicago-Kent, the school's acclaimed in-house, fee-generating law firm, which works directly with actual clients on criminal defense, civil rights, employment discrimination, family, health, immigration and tax cases.
+For students who aspire to become litigators or mediators, Chicago-Kent's Certificate Program in Litigation and Alternative Dispute Resolution (LADR) combines trial skills training, negotiation and mediation within a rigorous clinical curriculum.
+The clinical education piece of this innovative program is based in the C-K Law Group of Chicago-Kent, the school's acclaimed in-house, fee-generating law firm, which works directly with actual clients on criminal defense, civil rights, employment discrimination, family, health, immigration and tax cases.
 Thirty students are admitted to the program each year.